 Once your produce is blanched, thoroughly dry it out and put it on a parchment-lined baking sheet.
 Freeze until solid, then transfer to a freezer storage bag for later use.

 There are some common problems associated with growing Swiss chard that you should be aware of.
+When it comes to diseases, Swiss chard has a few.
 Let’s discuss those in detail.

 These plants are slightly frost-hardy but may not survive very cold winters.
 Provide a cold frame or grow in containers you can bring indoors if the weather gets cold.

 Aphids are tiny sap-sucking insects that often infest vegetable plants.
 You can get rid of them by spraying the plant with neem oil, horticultural oils, or insecticidal soap.
 Environmental controls include ladybugs and lacewings.

 The darkling beetle is useful if you’re raising mealworms to feed chickens with, but it’s bad to have in the garden.
 Both adults and their mealworm larvae will cannibalize the leaves of plants.
 Unfortunately, insecticides aren’t very effective against them, although pyrethrin may reduce their numbers slightly.
 Keep the area around your plants clean of debris and hand-pick adult beetles when you find them.